opendocsg/slw-judgments-backfill/2016_SGHC_42/report.md

 4       After a trial, I concluded that Mr Ong had not given a proper account of the assets of the father’s estate (“my substantive decision”).
 However, I also concluded that the private property which he had held in his name was not part of the assets of the father’s estate, _ie_ , he was not holding that property in trust for the father.

-5       I ordered an inquiry before the Registrar of the Supreme Court to determine the assets of the father’s estate based on the specific guidelines which I had set out in my written judgment of 30 October 2012 for my substantive decision, _Ong Wui Swoon v Ong Wui Teck_ [2013] 1 SLR 733 (at
+5       I ordered an inquiry before the Registrar of the Supreme Court to determine the assets of the father’s estate based on the specific guidelines which I had set out in my written judgment of 30 October 2012 for my substantive decision, _Ong Wui Swoon v Ong Wui Teck_ <span class="citation">[2013] 1 SLR 733</span> (at

 ## [143]–[151]).